Zeeeepa/xyops/docs/channels.md

 - Deduplication: xyOps dedupes actions by type and target at the job/alert level.
 Multiple references to the same channel within a single trigger run only once; their contained actions execute once as part of the channel.
 - In‑app notifications: All `users` receive a popup notification with an optional sound.
 Job actions link to the job; alert actions link to the alert.
 - Templates: Email/web hook messages use standard job/alert templates.
 Channel configuration does not add custom text; customize per‑action text by using direct email/web hook actions if needed.
-- Auditing: For jobs, sub‑action results are aggregated into the job’s Activity log under the channel action.
-For alerts, results are stored with the alert’s action history.
+- Auditing: For jobs, sub‑action results are aggregated into the job's Activity log under the channel action.
+For alerts, results are stored with the alert's action history.

 ## Managing Channels